OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

 ﻿This App talks about the Teams tab which displays Adaptive card with CSharp.
-For reference please check [Build tabs with Adaptive Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/build-adaptive-card-tabs)
+For reference please check [Tabs link unfurling and Stage View](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/tabs-link-unfurling)

-This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.
+This feature shown in this sample is in Public Developer Preview.

 ## Prerequisites